kiplongu/GitLab-Security-Essentials/Enable and Configure License Compliance/README.md

 This merge request now requires additional approval because dnspython does not use an approved license.
 A reviewer can now verify if the license is ok to proceed with before the merge is complete.

+# Task E. Lab Policy Cleanup
+To ensure that you can merge branches into main without approval, it is best to disable the policy.

+Navigate to Secure > Policies.

+Click on the policy you created.
+Click Edit policy.

+Click Delete Policy.

+Click Merge on the resulting merge request.